|

 bad weather and rough seas, and faced strong opposition from enemy

-strongpoints on the beach which had survived the inital bombardment, with
+strongpoints on the beach which had survived the initial bombardment, with

 mines on the beach also causing considerable losses.
 High casualties